-- 9. pieces of wreckage. - G. Use a tape or wheel to obtain measurements of the following items: - 1. position of vehicles at point if impact; - 2. length of all skid marks (you may want skid tests); - 3. street widths; - 4. distance traveled after impact; - 5. distance of bodies from vehicles; - and, - 6. location of any object relevant to the crash. - H. Draw a diagram of the scene with as much accuracy and detail as possible.
+- G. Use a tape or wheel to obtain measurements of the following items: - 1. position of vehicles at point if impact; - 2. length of all skid marks (you may want skid tests); - 3. street widths; - 4. distance traveled after impact; - 5. distance of bodies from vehicles; and, - 6. location of any object relevant to the crash. - H. Draw a diagram of the scene with as much accuracy and detail as possible.